eventsauce-symfony/eventsauce-bundle/README.md

             outbox: true # register doctrine transactional repository and outbox relay per aggregate
 ```

+#### Outbox repository

-By default, Outbox messages are stored in a database.
+By default, outbox messages are stored in a database.
 If you want to store them in a memory, please add a following configuration

 ```yaml